mpnally/Terrifically-Simple-JSON/README.md

 ```

 should be read as meaning,
-"The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155"
+"The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155".

 ### <a name="explicit-urls"></a>An explicit way of encoding URLs

-The following two examples are both Terrifically Simple JSON (you can verify that they follow the rules)
+The following two examples are both Terrifically Simple JSON (you can verify that they follow the rules).
 ```JSON
 {
  "_id": "http://martin-nally.name#",